N4kama/spoyou/README.md

 # Presentation

-SpoYou is a python script that transfers all public playlists from Spotify to Youtube.
+SpoYou is a python script that transfers any public playlist from Spotify to Youtube.

 # Requirements

 - Python 3
-- pip (for python3)
+- Pip (for python3)

 ```sh
 pip install spotipy --upgrade